The problem

 For those who need to inspect individual entries, the Extrato (statement) page renders a full transaction list with sortable columns, category filters, and free-text search.
 Each row is enriched with a normalized category and vendor name.

-An amber dot indicator highlights vendors that didn’t appear in the previous month — a small detail that turned out to be one of the most appreciated features, helping committees catch one-off payments and unusual charges quickly.
+An amber dot marks vendors that didn’t appear last month — a small addition that became one of the most-requested features.

 Extrato — statement detail